-Something happened over the holidays that I wasn’t planning to share, but I’ve decided it must not be kept to myself.
-You see, lately I am getting a lot of messages from readers that say, “I am who you once were, but I don’t know if there is hope for me; I don’t know if I can change; I think it’s too late for me.”
+Lately I’ve been receiving a lot of messages from readers who say, “I am who you once were, but I don’t know if there is hope for me; I don’t know if I can change; I think it’s too late for me.”

-Three and a half years ago, I said those same words to myself.
+I once said those same words to myself.
 In fact, when I began taking steps to let go of my distracted, perfectionistic, hurried ways I didn’t tell anyone for three months.
 Why?
 Because I thought change was not possible for me.
 I once believed I was too far gone to ever come back.
 But this past December 24th, I was powerfully reminded what I once believed was so wrong.
 Here is my story.
 May it reach someone who longs to believe change is possible.
 Believing is the first step.

 We were supposed to leave the house in nineteen minutes.
 In my hand, I held my child’s holiday dress and her pretty tights.